okwyrika/Brainwave_Matrix_Intern/README.md

 ## Scenario

-You are a data analyst working on a sales team in a pharmaceutical company.The business owner wants to understand how the retail outlets are performing compared to hospital sales, especially across different cities.
+You are a data analyst working on a sales team in a pharmaceutical company.
+The business owner wants to understand how the retail outlets are performing compared to hospital sales, especially across different cities.

 ## Bussiness Task